May 28, 2020

 Building New Realities is published every 2 weeks on:

 Building New Realities Episode 4 was presented by Tim Fleming, Founder of Future Visual, the award winning VR & AR company.
-Future Visual helps teams achieve faster routes to competency at a reduced risk with VR & AR training solutions.
+Future Visual helps teams achieve faster routes to competency at a reduced risk with VR & AR business solutions.
 Ground breaking immersive experiences delivering ROI.
 Future Visual’s VR collaboration tool VISIONxR™ extends your workplace to join remote VR team meetings from remote global locations to collaborate and learn, enhancing high value productivity.